National Youth Leadership Training

 - Be at least 13 years old by the first day of the course.

-- Currently hold, or plan to soon hold, a leadership position in a troop, crew, or ship.
+- Currently hold or plan to hold soon, a leadership position in a troop, crew, or ship.

-- Recommended that the candidate completes Introduction to Leadership Skills (ILST) prior to attending the NYLT course.
+- Recommended that the candidate completes Introduction to Leadership Skills (ILST) before attending the NYLT course.

 - $50.00 non-refundable deposit due upon registration

 - Total course fee: Coming Soon

 Camperships are open to youth from families with financial circumstances would mean that a high-quality residential camp experience would be unattainable without external financial support.
 The specific financial circumstances of the family will determine whether they are eligible for full or partial support.